missing-user/barnes-hut/README.md

 # Prerequisites

-You need cmake, glm and C++ boost installed for this project to work. `gtest` is used for our unit tests and openframeworks for the visualizations.
+You need `cmake`, `glm` and `C++ boost` installed for this project to work. `gtest` is used for our unit tests and `openframeworks` for the visualizations.
 The following commands will install them.
-The last two lines are for building gtest on your machine.
+The last two lines are for building `gtest` on your machine.

 ```sh
 apt-get install g++-11 cmake